Does your child have an ear infection?

 - Breastfeed your baby for the first year.
-The breast milk contains antibodies and may cut the risk of ear infections.
-If you bottle feed, keep your baby sitting up.
+Breast milk contains antibodies and may cut the risk of ear infections.
+If you bottle-feed, keep your baby sitting up.
 It is easier for milk to flow into the middle ear if your baby is drinking a bottle lying down.

 - Prevent Colds.
 Wash your child’s hands often.
 If it’s possible, limit their time in daycare and choose settings with fewer children.